 - On the Slow Log Analysis tab, specify a time range and view the trends, statistics, and details of the slow

-queries within the time range.
+queries within the specified time range.
 Note When you select a time range, the end time must be later than the start time, and the interval between the start time and the end time cannot exceed 24 hours.
-You can query slow query logs within a month.
+You can query slow query logs generated within the last month.

 - You can click a time point in the trend chart and view the statistics and details of the slow queries at the time point.

-- You can click Export Slow Log to download slow query logs.
+- Click Export Slow Log to download slow query logs to your computer.

-- On the Slow Log Statistics tab, perform the following steps:
+- On the Slow Log Statistics tab, perform the following operations:

 - Click Sample in the Actions column corresponding to the SQL template that you want to manage.
 In the Slow Log Sample dialog box, view the details of the slow query logs.

 - Click Optimize in the Actions column corresponding to the SQL template.
 In the SQL Diagnostic Optimization dialog box, view the SQL diagnosis results.

-If you accept the SQL diagnosis suggestions, click Copy in the upper-right corner and paste the optimized SQL statements to the database client or Data Management (DMS) for execution.
-If you do not accept the SQL diagnosis suggestions, click OK.Note DAS performs SQL diagnostics based on the complexity of SQL statements, the amount of data in the table, and the database load.
-Suggestions may be returned in more than 20 seconds after the SQL diagnostics are performed.
-After the diagnostics are complete, the SQL diagnostic engine provides diagnosis results, optimization suggestions, and expected optimization benefits.
+If you adopt the SQL diagnostic suggestions, click Copy in the upper-right corner and paste the optimized SQL statements to the database client or Data Management (DMS) for execution.
+If you do not accept the SQL diagnostic suggestions, click OK.Note DAS performs SQL diagnostics based on the complexity of SQL statements, the amount of data in the table, and the database load.
+Suggestions may be returned in more than 20 seconds after the SQL diagnostics is performed.
+After the diagnostics is complete, the SQL diagnostic engine provides diagnosis results, optimization suggestions, and expected optimization benefits.
 You can determine whether to accept the suggestions based on the diagnosis results.

 You can also click Database Expert Service to purchase the expert service.
-Database Expert Service provides value-added professional database services, such as emergency assistance, health diagnostics, performance optimization, security assurance, and data migration.
+Database Expert Service provides value-added professional database services, such as emergency solutions, health diagnostics, performance optimization, security assurance, and data migration.

-- Click Throttling in the Actions column corresponding to the SQL template that you want to manage.
-In the SQL Throttling dialog box, configure throttling parameters to throttle the SQL statement.
+- Click Throttle in the Actions column corresponding to the SQL template that you want to manage.
+In the SQL Throttling dialog box, configure the displayed parameters.
 For more information, see SQL throttling.

-- On the Slow Log Details tab, click Optimize and Throttling in the Actions column corresponding to the SQL statement that you want to manage.
+- On the Slow Log Details tab, click Optimize or Throttle in the Actions column corresponding to the SQL statement that you want to manage.
 This way, you can also perform SQL diagnostic optimization and SQL throttling.

 View the global trends of slow query logs